Work with Us

 Our Wedding Floral Design Process

-• We'll meet (in-person or virtually) to discuss your wedding style, venue, and floral preferences.
-Within 2 weeks, you'll receive a detailed design proposal including mood boards, suggested florals, and transparent pricing.
+Within 3-5 days of touching base, you'll receive a detailed design proposal including mood boards, suggested florals, and transparent pricing.

-• Once you approve the proposal, we'll send a contract and request a 30% retainer to secure your date.
-We only take 8-12 weddings per year, so booking early is recommended.
+• Once you approve the proposal, we'll send a contract and request a 50% retainer to secure your date.
+This will go toward your final payment!

 • 6-8 weeks before your wedding, we'll finalize all details: exact floral varieties, quantities, setup logistics, and timeline.
 This is when we coordinate with your planner and venue.

 • For weddings over $10k, complimentary floral samples are available 6 weeks before your event.
-For weddings under $10k, samples can be scheduled for an additional fee of time and materials.

 • Our team sources premium California grown flowers, creates your designs, and handles delivery and setup at your venue.
 We coordinate timing with your planner to ensure seamless installation.